Pixailz/Berry-Flasher/README.md

 ## TO DO
 WinUtils.flash_disk()
-make menu for selecting image to flash
+- make menu for selecting image to flash
   - download system image from link

+CrossUtils.Flash()
+- check if possible
+  - if not make WinUtils.Flash()

 #### PEP8 "linter"
 ```powershell